24 May 2026,

 In the unincorporated counties of California, the California Highway Patrol (CHP) is responsible for traffic enforcement.
 This means that if you have been in an accident, you need to contact the California Highway Patrol to get your CHP traffic accident report.

-Getting Your Collision Report
+Getting Your Encinitas Collision Report From The CHP

 In order to fill out the CHP 190 form to get your collision report you will need the following information: